rustyeddy/rustyeddy.com/content/projects/spa/_index.md

 ---
-title: SPA Clock
+title: SPA - Single Page Application Micro-Server
 date: 2019-01-19
 description: >
-  This Single Page App (SPA) is a clock connected to the internet, which, in addition to being _zero touch_ with perfect time, it also access other important things.
+  This Single Page App (SPA) is a small, simple and pretty fast web server ideal for building dashboards on little computers like the Raspberry PI, as well as
 categories:
   - micro service
   - fullstack